Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 Optional: Fabric stiffener (like Mod Podge Stiffy), craft glue, and a blocking mat.
 Stiffener is especially useful for hoop earrings and any design that needs to hold a specific shape.
 According to the Craft Yarn Council, properly finishing your work is just as important as the stitching itself.

-15 Stunning Free Crochet Earring Patterns
+What Are the 15 Stunning Free Crochet Earring Patterns?

 1. Simple Crochet Stud Earrings